MMA-HHG/MMA/README.md

 2) Go to the root directory of the project and build the docker image

         cd environment
-        docker build . --tag cuprad_tdse_hankel
+        docker build . --tag mma
         cd ..
-   The `tag  cuprad_tdse_hankel` specifies the name of the image and can be changed.
+   The `tag  mma` specifies the name of the image and can be changed.
 After running the command, the docker image is build.

 3) Execute the docker image by

         # without the port jupyter server
-        docker run -v .:/CUPRAD_TDSE_Hankel -w /CUPRAD_TDSE_Hankel -it cuprad_tdse_hankel bash
+        docker run --name CONTAINER_NAME -v .:/MMA -w /MMA -it mma bash

         # with the port jupyter server
-        docker run -v .:/CUPRAD_TDSE_Hankel -w /CUPRAD_TDSE_Hankel -it -p 8888:8888 cuprad_tdse_hankel bash
+        docker run --name CONTAINER_NAME -v .:/MMA -w /MMA -it -p 8888:8888 mma bash

+    The tag `CONTAINER_NAME` helps to return to the container later, one should set it to the desired name of the container (e.g. `mma_v1`, it cannot be the same as the tag of the image build).
 The options `-v` and `-w` are used to bind the local filesystem with the Docker image.
 The binaries then will be compiled into the parent filesystem.
 The option `-p 8888:8888` is optional and enables the port for a jupyter server. (*Make sure that the image is executed from the correct location.
-The envirnoment path would't match otherwise.*)
+The envirnoment path would't match otherwise.*) The last tag `-it mma` corresponds to the docker image tag.

 4) Compile the code within the docker image by running